-And the book of the control of the c Emerging A student who achieves at the emerging performance level typically attends to and seeks objects and makes use of mathematical structures (for example, patterns and attributes of shapes).
-The student attends to and seeks objects by attending to new objects in the environment identifying familiar objects and communicating whether the objects are grouped together or are separate The student looks for and makes use of mathematical structures by arranging objects in pairs and recognizing the number of objects in a set classifying objects or shapes by a given attribute (for example, the number of sides) Approaching A student who achieves at the approaching the target performance level the Target typically identifies repeated calculations, models with mathematics, and the raiget makes sense of problems and perseveres in solving them.
-The student identifies repeated calculations by identifying a number or symbol pattern recognizing that repeated addition problems are made up of a set of numbers (for example, 2 + 2 + 2) The student models with mathematics by recognizing equal shares of objects (for example, shapes divided into two equal parts) identifying two-dimensional and three-dimensional shapes The student makes sense of problems and perseveres in solving them by demonstrating number sense by comparing numerals or numbers of objects up to 10 communicating coin and bill values telling time to the hour on a digital and analog clock • interpreting data from a graph or chart - interpreting data from a graph of chart
+A state of the set of the second state of the second state of the state of the second Emerging A student who achieves at the emerging performance level typically attends to and seeks objects and makes use of mathematical structures (for example, patterns and attributes of shapes).
+The student attends to and seeks objects by attending to new objects in the environment identifying familiar objects and communicating whether the objects are grouped together or are separate The student looks for and makes use of mathematical structures by arranging objects in pairs and recognizing the number of objects in a set • classifying objects or shapes by a given attribute (for example, the number of sides) Approaching A student who achieves at the approaching the target performance level typically identifies repeated calculations, models with mathematics, and the Target makes sense of problems and perseveres in solving them.
+The student identifies repeated calculations by identifying a number or symbol pattern recognizing that repeated addition problems are made up of a set of numbers (for example, 2 + 2 + 2) The student models with mathematics by recognizing equal shares of objects (for example, shapes divided into two equal parts) identifying two-dimensional and three-dimensional shapes The student makes sense of problems and perseveres in solving them by demonstrating number sense by comparing numerals or numbers of objects up to 10 communicating coin and bill values telling time to the hour on a digital and analog clock interpreting data from a graph or chart - F - O - M - O - P - O - O